 There were assumptions made that were not documented

-Suggestion: Document all assumptions up front when completing the Project Charter.
+Suggestion: Document all project assumptions up front when completing the Project Charter.
 This will serve as a reminder to follow up on these assumptions and get additional information.

 Details: There can be a lot of assumptions made with project work.
 I have personally witnessed Project Managers assume that a vendor will take care of several tasks, when in fact it was never discussed, and the vendor did not deliver on those tasks.
-By capturing the known assumptions in the Project Charter, they will be documented and discussed with the parties that are impacted by those assumptions.
+By capturing the known project assumptions in the Project Charter, they will be documented and discussed with the parties that are impacted by those assumptions.
 This discussion will also validate the responsible party for that particular task.
 Sometimes we assume that one person is responsible when, in fact, someone else might be more appropriate for that task due to their expertise or experience.
 After confirmation of the responsible party, these assumptions can become tasks, if appropriate, and included in the WBS for communication and tracking purposes.

 Review and Discussion of the Work Breakdown Structure (WBS)

-Suggestion: The assumptions will be discussed as part of the exercise to review and discuss the WBS with the project team.
+Suggestion: The project assumptions will be discussed as part of the exercise to review and discuss the WBS with the project team.

 Details: The WBS should be drafted with the entire team to ensure accuracy in tasks, dependencies and ownership.
 It is during this discussion that the assumptions can be fully identified with owners and timing.
 Once those decisions are made, the assumptions can now become tasks in the WBS.